Partition the rock volume into VSH, VMatrix, SW and SH

 - Grey: CumSW to 1.0

-The figure below displays the borehole geometry in track 2, and the rock partition in track 5.
+The borehole geometry in track 2, and the rock partition in track 5.

 Setting suitable fillings and crossover curves to split the rock volume into components